Why did you choose Concordia?

 How did Concordia help you prepare for this experience?

-During my time at Concordia, I was able to foster my appreciation for learning about different cultures through immersive experiences by participating in trips to Tanzania and a semester abroad in Chongqing.
+During my time at Concordia, I was able to foster my appreciation for learning about different cultures through immersive experiences in Tanzania and a semester abroad in Chongqing.
 Also, my education classes and student teaching experience helped grow my confidence in the classroom.

 What are your career goals?